 We chose to honor the wishes of our birthmother.
 She originally wanted a closed adoption, but immediately after the birth and in talking with her lawyer, she made the decision that it was in her best interest to have an open adoption.
 We certainly respect her decision and exchange texts, typically during milestone birthdays.

 Describe receiving the call that your baby was being born and traveling to meet him.

-Robert was working at home at the time and Sam was getting ready to go to work when we received a call that our birthmother was in labor and being rushed to the hospital.
-From that moment on, our lives were completely changed.
+Robert was working at home at the time and Sam was getting ready to go to work when we received a call that our expectant mother was in labor and being rushed to the hospital.
+From that moment on, our lives completely changed.
 Robert immediately notified his employer and subsequently stopped working.
 Sam notified his employer as well and went on a brief leave of absence while we were in North Carolina for the birth and waiting for clearances.
 We purchased plane tickets immediately and as soon as we got to the airport and through security, we received notification that he was born — it was all so fast!
 The last-minute packing that occurred prior to leaving for the airport was definitely a bit chaotic as we were a bit stunned as to what to do, which direction to turn, and what phone calls to make first.
 It was definitely a moment of confusion at first.
 While we were waiting on our plane to depart, we made arrangements for a rental car and hotel arrangements.
 Everything was so sudden and last minute, but it's such a happy, memorable moment — we wouldn't change anything!

 Describe the experience of finally meeting your baby.

 Pure elation.
 Absolute joy.
 A miracle.
 It didn't even feel real.
 Holding such a tiny, helpless being who is so reliant on you to survive — it's a moment no one can fully comprehend until it happens.